Luthaf/rascaline/docs/src/references/api/torch/index.rst

 Please refer to the :ref:`installation instructions <install-torch-script>` to know how to install the Python and C++ sides of this library.
-The core classes of rascaline are documented below for an usage from Python:
+The core classes of featomic are documented below for an usage from Python:

 .. toctree::
     :maxdepth: 1